 - Antimicrobial resistance occurs naturally but is gradual or slow.
 But the following factors accelerate the process.

 - Overuse of antibiotics by consuming more antibiotic than prescribed.

-- Misuse by taking prescribed antibiotic incorrectly or taking antibiotics to treat viral infection.
+- Misuse by taking a prescribed antibiotic incorrectly or taking antibiotics to treat viral infection.
 Patients generally not complete the entire antibiotic course.

 - Overuse of antibiotics in livestock and fish farming.
 Consumption of antibiotically treated livestock such as chicken further increases resistance.

 - Antibiotics discharge or waste from pharma firms and hospitals.
 For instance, Hyderabad’s pharmaceutical industry has been pumping massive amounts of antibiotics into local lakes, rivers, and sewers.
 This has led to an explosion in resistance genes in these waterbodies.

 - Excessive use of Fixed Dose Combinations (FDC) Drugs due to its low price and convenience enabling anti-biotic resistance to grow at a significant rate.